 5. Education meets imagination at ImaginOn: The Joe & Joan Martin Center, a LEED-certified facility geared especially for families.
 Journey to fairytale lands during a Children’s Theatre of Charlotte production, or embark on a teen-approved mp3 scavenger hunt.

 6. Discovery Place Kids in Huntersville helps little ones explore their world through play, encouraging new experiences through imagination, fun and learning.
 Kids up to second grade will have a blast at this interactive museum.

-7. Take the family to NASCAR SpeedPark and renew sibling rivalry on five scaled race tracks.
-The premier track at NASCAR SpeedPark, Mini-Motor Speedway, features a quarter-mile oval and 5/8-scale Sprint Cup style cars.
+7. Take the family to The Speedpark at Concord Mills and renew sibling rivalry on four scaled race tracks.
+The premier track at The Speedpark, the Superspeedway, features a quarter-mile oval and 5/8-scale Sprint Cup style cars.
 Miniature golf is also available.

 8. Victory Lane Indoor Karting Center offers a 1/3-mile, European-style indoor road course with Italian-made specialty karts that average speeds of 35 mph.